TosbackCgusBridge-Bot/CGUs-versions/Zoomerang/Privacy Policy.md

 2 Technology  Self -developed technologies for data collection and integration include our global audience platform, passive metering, dashboarding and/or our big data ecosystem.

-3 Solutions We combine data and technology to generate marketing analytics and insights through best-in-class solutions in Innovation, Brand Engagement and Customer Engagement.
+3 Solutions We combine data and technology to generate marketing analytics and insights through best-in-class solutions in Innovation, Brand Engagement and Customer Value.

 OUR GLOBAL TEAM OF EXPERTS IS EXCITED TO HELP YOU